2 Strategies For Meal Planning And Nutrition Tracking

 This is why I believe that whether you journal food every day or not, having at least one good meal plan on paper is a must.

-In upcoming newsletters and articles, I will be explaining some of the best methods for creating individual meals and then how to put those meals together into daily meal plans.
-I'll also show you how the latest online technology can make making meal plans in minutes a snap!
+In upcoming separate articles and coaching modules, I will be explaining some of the best methods for creating individual meals and how to put those meals together into daily meal plans.

 The best part is, even though it cost us tens of thousands of dollars to pay programmers to build the software and the data base, and plug it into the Inner Circle, the Meal planner is free for our inner circle members.
 If you're an inner circle member, it comes with your membership and you can log in right now and start making custom meal plans.

-MEMBERS: CLICK HERE For The Burn the Fat Meal Planner (Beta)
+MEMBERS: CLICK HERE For The Burn the Fat Meal Planner (online software)

 MEMBERS: Discuss this article in the Inner Circle members-only forums